Ching Ho Cheng: Early life and education

+Career

+By the 1970s, Cheng began developing the approaches for which he is now most recognized: layered works on paper in which tearing, cutting, and painted gradients generate complex spatial and luminous effects.
+These "torn paper" and subsequent "painted light series" synthesize rigorous formal control with a heightened sensitivity to color, shadow, and negative space, producing compositions that various critics have linked to both Eastern landscape traditions and Western modernist abstraction.

 Ching Ho Cheng created artwork from torn paper.
-To create these variously scaled abstract pieces, Cheng applied iron powder to torn paper which was sealed with waterproof layers of gesso, mat medium and modelling paste employed to create a sense of relief.
+To create these variously scaled abstract pieces, Cheng applied iron powder to torn paper which was sealed with waterproof layers of gesso, mat medium and modeling paste employed to create a sense of relief.
 He used a special catalyst to begin a lengthy chemical process of transforming the iron into rust.
 The paper was soaked in water for days and dried, acquiring a hard surface.
 Cheng controlled the process by deciding when to remove the paper from the bath.
-Cheng would sometimes resoak the paper in order to obtain the desired surface and textural coloration.
+Cheng would sometimes re-soak the paper in order to obtain the desired surface and textural coloration.
 He manipulated viscous surfaces with the smaller works and hoped to achieve a greater impasto with the larger torn paper pieces, as these pieces had a tendency to break if too heavily laden.

 At a time when Asian-Americans were nearly absent from the contemporary art scene, Cheng was highly regarded by peers and by prominent art historians such as Gert Schiff and Henry Geldzahler, the first curator of twentieth-century art at the Metropolitan Museum of Art.
 Notable collectors of his work are Miles Davis, Louise Fletcher, Aldo Cipullo, Princess Caroline of Monaco, Alfonso Ossorio, Peggy Cooper Cafritz, Countess Claude de Lesse and others.
 Cheng exhibited his work extensively in New York and overseas.

+Notable collectors

+Henry Geldzahler, Gert Schiff, Miles Davis, Louise Fletcher, Aldo Cipullo, Princess Caroline of Monaco, Alfonso Ossorio, Peggy Cooper Cafritz, Countess Claude de Lesse and others.